 Generic Name: dexamethasone / neomycin / polymyxin b ophthalmic

-Note: This page contains side effects data for the generic drug dexamethasone / neomycin / polymyxin b ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Neo-Poly-Dex.
+Note: This document contains side effect information about dexamethasone / neomycin / polymyxin b ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Neo-Poly-Dex.

 For the Consumer

 Applies to dexamethasone/neomycin/polymyxin b ophthalmic: ophthalmic ointment, ophthalmic suspension

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Change in eyesight, eye pain, or very bad eye irritation.

 What are some other side effects of this drug?